wesleybeckner/data_science_foundations/docs/solutions/SOLN_S1_Regression_and_Analysis.md

 - How can you optimize the hyperparameter, \\(\lambda\\)
 - Does one model do better than the other at determining which input features are more important?
 - How about non linear regression / what if the data does not follow a line?
-- How do the bias and variance change for each model

 ```python